vibewell25/vibewell/docs/docs/guides/PROJECT-IMPROVEMENTS.md

-# Project Improvements for Vibewell
+# Project Improvements for VibeWell

-This document outlines the major improvements implemented in the Vibewell project to address issues identified in the audit.
+This document outlines the major improvements implemented in the VibeWell project to address issues identified in the audit.

 ## Table of Contents
 1. [Component Refactoring](#component-refactoring)